isomerpages/nlb-photo-exhibition-chi/_places-of-power-and-worship/1-places-of-worship.md

 <div>Morgan Betty Bassett Collection, courtesy of National Archives of Singapore</div>
 <div>19980005030 – 0114</div>
 </div>
-Nagore Durgha Shrine at Telok Ayer Street was built between 1828 -1830.
-Originally a shrine for a holy man named Shahul Hamid Durga of Nagore in South India, it was built by South Indian Muslim immigrants.
-The shrine is also known as Masjid Moulana Mohammad Ally, because it is used as a mosque for worship too.
-Besides religious purposes, it is also a cultural centre and a meeting place for the early Tamil Muslim pioneers.
+Nagore Durgha Shrine at Telok Ayer Street, dedicated to Shahul Hamid Durgha, a holy man of Nagore in South India, was built between 1828 and 1830 by South Indian Muslim immigrants.
+The shrine’s ornate architecture is a blend of Islamic and European elements.
+The gazetted National Monument is now home to the Nagore Dargah Indian Muslim Heritage Centre.
 <p></p>
 <p></p>
 <hr>